 For this reason we provide the precise location only as an Ordnance Survey location and only an estimate of the latitude and longitude of your plot to help you locate it with GPS.

-Over the years the accuracy of the Ordnance Survey has been questioned in relation to finding coordinates especially of a piece of land that is 1 square meter.
+Over the years the accuracy of the Ordnance Survey has been questioned in relation to finding coordinates especially of a piece of land as small as a souvenir plot.
 The OS launched a £5m Positional Accuracy Improvement (PAI) programme in order to enhance the efficiency in more specific land searches.
 While, the results are not 100%, they were able to confirm that 99% of points should be in error by no more than ± 2.40 m.

 This is because no unique latitude and longitude for any point on the ground exists and there are no exact formulae to convert the OS coordinate system to latitude and longitude.
 This is in part because the system used by OS on their maps (OSGB36) is different from the system used by GPS (WGS84).